sourcegraph/about/handbook/sales/onboarding/joining_customer_calls.md

 ## How to join calls to speak

-If you want to speak directly with customers, you should first post in the #CE and #Sales channels what you'd like to talk about and with what (types of) customers.
+If you want to speak directly with customers or prospects, you should first post in the #CE and #Sales channels what you'd like to talk about and with what (types of) customers or prospects.
 Then you'll work with the CE and Sales team members directly to set up new calls or join existing ones.